The top 33 Caribbean restaurants in Toronto by neighbourhood

 Tropical Joe's might look like a regular ol’ food court counter, but this Gerrard Square gem serves up surprisingly tasty dishes.
 A rare item worth trying: the jerk chicken poutine.

-The lunch specials at Judy’s Island Grill are great, with huge portions of the usual Jamaican go-tos like jerk chicken, rice and peas, and tripe gravy.
+The lunch specials at Judy’s Island Grill are stellar.
+This Little Jamaica stalwart specializes huge portions of the usual go-tos like jerk chicken, rice and peas, and tripe gravy.

 You can grab Trini classics and twists on favourites at Jerk Paradise, a tiny boîte co-owned by ex-Harlem Underground chef Kuganathan Kulanthaivelu.
 Chicken roti, jerk burgers and their famous island-style chicken and waffles are all on the menu here.